littleosbook/littleosbook/paging.md

 When GRUB jumps to the kernel code, there is no paging table.
-Therefore, all references to `0xC0100000 + X` won't be mapped to the correct physical address, and will therefore cause a general protection exception (GPE) at the very best, otherwise (if the computer has more than 3 GB of memory) the OS will just crash.
+Therefore, all references to `0xC0100000 + X` won't be mapped to the correct physical address, and will therefore cause a general protection exception (GPE) at the very best, otherwise (if the computer has more than 3 GB of memory) the computer will just crash.

-Therefore, assembly code that doesn't use relative jumps must be used to do the
+Therefore, assembly code that doesn't use relative jumps or relative memory addressing must be used to do the following:
-following:

 - Set up a page table.
 - Add identity mapping for the first 4 MB of the virtual address space.